🧡 Skip to main content🔍 Skip to search

 Solution

-Use Task Scheduler to periodically execute the Task which pings the server machine and, in case it is not responding, gathers different data and notifies the administrator either by sending email or playing audible warning by using the Play Audio File Action.
+Use the Task Scheduler to periodically execute the Task which pings the server machine and, in case it is not responding, gathers different data and notifies the administrator either by sending an email or playing an audible warning by using the Play Audio File Action.

 Task overview…